4DGenome/bioinfo_course/session03/README.md

 1. read counts profiles (preferably normalized by the number of reads so that different profiles from different samples are comparable)
 2. set of regions of interest

 For (1) we will use the read per million profiles for untreated and treated (60 minutes after R5020; aka.
-T60) PR ChIP-seq samples:
+T60) PR ChIP-seq samples in T47D cells:
 ```
 # untreated
 ibw1=/users/GR/mb/jquilez/data/chipseq/samples/gv_009_02_01_chipseq/profiles/hg38_mmtv/single_end/gv_009_02_01_chipseq.rpm.bw